7 Questions to Ask When Picking a Vet for a Spay or Neuter

 Will someone be with my pet until they’re awake?

-Anesthesia is used when performing spays and neuters, and for peace of mind and to gauge level of care, ask your vet if someone will be with your pet at all times.
-Putting our pets through surgery can take an emotional and physical toll, and it’s reassuring to know that they are in the doctor or nurse’s sight at all times.
-This is especially true if the clinic requires the animal to stay overnight post surgery; it’s worth asking if a nurse or vet tech will stay overnight to ensure comfort and safety.
+Anesthesia is used when performing spays and neuters, and for peace of mind and to gauge the level of care, ask your vet if someone will be with your pet at all times.
+Putting our pets through surgery can take an emotional and physical toll, and it’s reassuring to know they are within the doctor’s or nurse’s sight at all times.
+This is especially true if the clinic requires the animal to stay overnight post-surgery; it’s worth asking if a nurse or vet tech will stay overnight to ensure comfort and safety.

 Do you use pain medication during or after surgeries?